Effective Infectious Disease Control in the United States

 DKI is committed to providing the highest level of professional restoration services.
 We lead the industry in education, technology, and innovation to continue to remain current in the latest trends.
-Impacts from a natural disaster can disrupt the building’s structure and spread harmful pathogens, dust and debris, requiring an Infection Control Risk Assessment (ICRA).
-As a result, we expanded our portfolio of services to include infectious disease control, so we can properly and efficiently perform demolition, remediation, and renovation without further healthcare issues.
+Impacts from a natural disaster can disrupt a building’s structure and spread harmful pathogens, dust, and debris, requiring an Infection Control Risk Assessment (ICRA).
+As a result, we expanded our portfolio of services to include nationwide infectious disease control, so we can efficiently and adequately perform demolition, remediation, and renovation services without further healthcare issues.

-Infectious diseases can be found anywhere but controlling an outbreak or harmful agents that can result in one helps eliminate human suffering and economic loss.
-Whether for an educational, business, sports or medical facility, the need for infectious disease control is essential to keeping everyone healthy and safe and your property running as it should.
+According to the Centers for Disease Control and Prevention (CDC), an infectious disease is one caused by bacteria, viruses, or fungi that enter the human body and multiply, usually resulting in an infection.
+Depending on the type, infectious diseases may be spread from one person to another through close contact or through germs carried in the air we breathe or the water and foods we eat.
+Common examples of infectious diseases include COVID-19, influenza (flu), HIV/AIDS, E. coli, chickenpox, diphtheria, infectious mononucleosis, and the common cold.
+Infectious diseases can be found anywhere, but controlling an outbreak or harmful agents that can result in one helps eliminate human suffering and economic loss.
+Whether for an educational, business, sports, or medical facility, the need for infectious disease control is essential to keeping everyone healthy and safe and your property running as it should.

-Facilities especially susceptible to exposure to harmful pathogens following a natural disaster include:
+Facilities especially susceptible to exposure to harmful pathogens following a natural disaster or an enveloped viral threat, such as COVID-19, include:

 - Hospitals and healthcare facilities